Skip to main content

 Most first-time U.S. passport book applicants will need the following items:

-1) Original birth certificate plus a copy of it
+1) Original birth certificate plus 2 copies of it

 3) Passport application form DS-11, completed, printed out, but not signed